rkarthik29/bodo-sample-code/ReadMe.md

 ### Run the above example use the command below
 > python -u /tmp/pi.py

-### Run the example of multiple cores with mpiexec/
+### Run the example on multiple cores with mpiexec.
 > mpiexec -n <num_cores> python - /tmp/pi.py

 ### Conda can be leverage to install Bodo .
 Follow the link for detailed instructions.